Posted in Personal Injury on November 25, 2019

 Your insurance provider has a legal obligation to defend any personal injury claim made against you if you have adequate insurance to cover the damages in question.
 Upon notifying your insurer of the claim, the company should take over the legal process for you.
 Do your best to cooperate with an investigation and the insurance company’s lawyers.
 You should not have to retain a third-party personal injury attorney unless your insurance company refuses to defend your case or you do not have insurance.

 Protect Your Rights

 Never say you were at fault while at the scene of an accident.
 Before the police investigate, it will impossible to know for sure who or what caused the accident.
 You might think you were at fault when in reality a third party also contributed to the accident.
 Be polite and cooperative, but do not admit fault or say anything that could incriminate you.
 Do not apologize to the other driver or party.
 Call the police at the scene of a serious accident if no one else has already done so.
 An official police report can help document the facts of the case.

 Texas is a fault-based car accident state, meaning your insurance company will be responsible for paying for victims’ damages if you did cause the wreck.
 It is important not to say you caused the crash – not to the other driver, the police or an insurance claims adjuster.
 Instead, wait for an investigation to determine the cause of the victim’s injuries.
-The same is true at the scene of other types of accidents, including trip and falls or dog attacks.
+The same is true at the scene of other types of accidents, including slip and falls or dog attacks.
 Stay calm and do not admit fault.
 Let your insurance company handle the personal injury claim against you from there.

 Contact a Personal Injury Attorney in San Antonio